All I Want for Christmas (and New Year's) Is Me

 I’ve paid my family dues.
 I’ve been a dutiful daughter, wife, mother, friend, girlfriend, employee and chauffeur long enough.
 Over the years, I’ve probably spent the GDP of Senegal on presents.
 I’ve suffered with people in places not of my choosing.
 Finally, I feel entitled to just say no to obligation and yes to the purely volitional.

-Sunshine, volcano parks, hiking, lava flows, swimming, sailing, snorkeling, hula performances, slack-key guitar and Jawaiian music concerts, Kona beer and pupu platters, mac-nut and vanilla plantations, killer sunsets on black-sand beaches, and maybe a Christmas Eve night dive with manta rays. ...
+Sunshine, volcano parks, hiking, lava flows, swimming, sailing, snorkeling, hula performances, slack-key guitar and Jawaiian music concerts, Kona beer and pupu platters, mac-nut and vanilla plantations, killer sunsets on black-sand beaches ...

 Oh, and definitely sleeping in, lounging in PJs and catching up with Kim over bottomless cups of Kona coffee; going where the wind blows, not answering to anyone, with no presents to wrap and unwrap, no parties, no pantyhose, no forced holiday cheeriness. …